CCC-Attestation/rats-cheatsheet/README.md

 ### Supply Chain Roles

-The architecture defines two roles to for supply chain actors according to the kind of input they supply:
+The architecture defines two logical roles for supply chain actors according to the kind of input they supply:

 * An <a name="endorser">**Endorser**</a> supplies [Endorsements](#endo) to the [Verifier](#verifier).